erjank/teaching/memory.md

 >
 > Concept maps are just one way to represent our understanding of a
 > subject.
 For example, Andrew Abela's [decision tree][abela-chart]
-> presents a mental mode of how to choose the right kind of chart for
+> presents a mental model of how to choose the right kind of chart for
 > different kinds of questions and data.
 Maps, flowcharts, and
 > blueprints can also be useful in some contexts.
 What each does
 > is *externalize cognition*, i.e., make thought processes and